opencog/atomspace/opencog/query/README.md

 # Query Processing / Pattern Matching Runtime

+Query processing and pattern-matching is a form of "fill-in-the-blanks" operation.
+Given a template pattern, with "blanks" in it, a search is performed for all graphs that match, and can "fill in" those "blanks".
+Each "blank" is called a "variable", and each (sub-)graph that can "fit" into that "blank" or "hole" is called a "grounding".
+The pattern matcher finds groundings for variables.

 Pattern querying in the atomspace is split into two parts: a "compile" step, and a "execute/run" step.
 Pattern compilation is done by code in the `opencog/atoms/pattern` directory.
 Pattern execution is done by